-The dirt tracks were so corrugated that the radio antenna unscrewed itself and fell on the side of the road!
-Duct tape proved to be handy again.
-However, the inconvenience of the road was played by the views – they were phenomenal!
+The dirt tracks were so corrugated that the radio antenna unscrewed itself and fell to the side of the road!
+Fortunately, we noticed it and with the help of the duct tape were able to fix it quickly.

 Arltunga Historical Reserve

-Marius considered trade in our truck for the latest model of a miner’s car, which was in mint condition, but I thought otherwise.
+Marius proposed trading our truck for the latest model of a miner’s car, which he claimed was in mint condition.
+However, I had my doubts about his idea.

 As the sun began to set, we realised we still had 130 kilometers to travel before we reached our campsite.
 However, our journey back was not without its challenges.